William Comstock

-William Alfred Comstock (July 2, 1877 – June 16, 1949) was an American politician as the 33rd governor of Michigan.
+William Alfred Comstock (July 2, 1877 – June 16, 1949) was an American politician who served as the 33rd governor of Michigan.
+During tenure, he advocated a number of progressive measures such as minimum wages and old age pensions.

 Early life

 Born in 1877 in Alpena, Michigan, he attended the University of Michigan, where he was admitted to the Zeta Psi fraternity, graduating in 1899.
-Within the Zeta Psi Fraternity, "The Vision of Bill Comstock" is known as his desire to unite all the chapters through the publication of a newsletter known as "The Circle," which he first published in 1909.
+Within the Zeta Psi Fraternity, "The Vision of Bill Comstock" is known as his desire to unite all the chapters through the publication of a newsletter known as The Circle, which he first published in 1909.
 He established a successful career in real estate, banking and railroad construction.

 Politics

 In 1911, Comstock entered politics by serving as the Democratic county chairman.
-He served as alderman of Alpena from 1911 to 1912 and served as its mayor from 1913–14.
-He was a member of University of Michigan board of regents, 1914–16.
-He was member of Michigan Democratic State Central Committee in 1915 and served as its chairman from 1920–24.
+He served as alderman of Alpena from 1911 to 1912 and served as its mayor from 1913 to 1914.
+He was a member of the University of Michigan board of regents, from 1914 to 1916.
+He was a member of Michigan Democratic State Central Committee in 1915 and served as its chairman from 1920 to 1924.
 Then he served as a member of Democratic National Committee from Michigan, 1924–30.
 He served as a delegate to Democratic National Convention from Michigan 1924 which nominated John W. Davis for U.S. President, again in 1928 to nominate Al Smith, and lastly in 1932 to nominate Franklin D. Roosevelt, the only successful candidate of the three.
 Comstock was an unsuccessful candidate for Governor of Michigan in 1926 and 1928 against Fred W. Green, and unsuccessful as well in 1930 against Wilber Marion Brucker.

-In 1932, Comstock defeated Brucker and served as a Democratic governor of Michigan from 1933 to 1935.
+In 1932, Comstock defeated Brucker and served as governor from 1933 to 1935.
 During his tenure, the state's first sales tax law was authorized, an old age pension system was initiated, but later failed; a trust commission was established; and an eight-day bank holiday was affirmed, which later led to President Roosevelt's announcement of a national holiday.
 He also pardoned Rudolph G. Tenerowicz the former mayor of Hamtramck, who had been imprisoned for bribery with twelve others in 1932.
 Tenerowicz was later elected to U.S. Congress.